andre-st/goodreads-toolbox/t/README.md

 which is _good enough_ for gaining confidence into this project.

-The primary reason of testing here, however, is early detecting changes on the Goodreads.com website markup.
+The primary reason of testing here, however, is early detecting changes on the Goodreads.com website which introduce bugs in our toolbox.

 ## Running all tests